There are several programs available to ensure every Kansas senior has their daily nutritional needs met.

 - Meals on Wheels of Shawnee and Jefferson Counties provides home delivered meals five days a week to home-bound seniors in Shawnee and Jefferson counties through a network of volunteer drivers.

-- Lawrence Meals on Wheels and Douglas County Senior Services provides home delivered meals five days a week to home-bound seniors in Douglas county through a network of volunteer drivers.
+- Lawrence Meals on Wheels and Senior Resource Center for Douglas County provides home delivered meals five days a week to home-bound seniors in Douglas county through a network of volunteer drivers.

 - Mom’s Meals provides frozen home delivered meals to home-bound seniors in Douglas, Jefferson and Shawnee counties